cwboden/.dotfiles/docs/_posts/2022-06-20-spiritfarer.md

 benefit from higher yields as they improve, while preventing players from being completely unable to produce wood if they don't get it perfectly right.

-- Difficulty scales with the Type rather than the class
-- Same minigame, but a ramp in difficulty
-- Always some yield (e.g. at least one wood from sawing)

-## Platforming
-- Focus on management, but platforming is a core part of the game
-- Events require player to platform around their ship to acquire resources (lightning, jellyfish, nebula, fireglow)
-- Cleverly coupled with ship layout for buildings, which makes platforming considerations another part of the management cycle -- very clever!
+Notably, the scale for Spiritfarer is done via a marginal increase in difficulty, rather than quantity.
+Instead of requiring players to produce more of one type of resource, like we saw in Factorio, they must manufacture new types of resources using a slightly harder variant of a minigame.

+For example, going back to the Sawmill, the type of wood you first find, Maple, is easiest to saw, requiring only one or two precise movements from the player.
+However, the later types of wood, like Oak or Ash, require the player to cut the wood more precisely.

+Thanks to the variable yield mechanic discussed above, the player will always get *some* output, but they will be motivated to continue honing their skills at the Sawmill if it means they'll get the coveted 4 planks instead of 1, 2, or 3.

+Compared to Animal Crossing, this also means that players can have fun returning to a crafting minigame, which helps reduce burnout.
+While it may not be the *most* fun part of the game, (the Crusher, for example, gets old quickly) Spiritfarer brings life to an overlooked part of other management games, allowing crafting to scale into the lategame without getting stale.

 ## Interwoven Design
 - Cooking Food -> Spirits -> Abilities
 - Platforming -> Farming -> Crafting
+- Events -> Characters (e.g. Talking w/ Olga + harvesting resources on her)
+- Certain ingredients also tie these mechanics together: Sunflower seeds are grown but then used in the Crusher to become a craftable component.
+    Resources like the Fireglow are acquired from a platforming event, but then must be grown to be used.

 - Events -> Spirits -> [Tutorial, Character Development]
+- Some spirits are also linked to certain events, like Gwen and the Jellyfish storms, creating a trifecta of tutorial-like teaching, character development, and interwoven gameplay which makes it feel less like a "minigame" and more like an experience.

+### Platforming
+- Focus on management, but platforming is a core part of the game
 - Laying out buildings -> Platforming minigames
-- Events -> Characters (e.g. Talking w/ Olga + harvesting resources on her)
+- Events require player to platform around their ship to acquire resources (lightning, jellyfish, nebula, fireglow)
+- Cleverly coupled with ship layout for buildings, which makes platforming considerations another part of the management cycle -- very clever!

+### Spirit Interaction
+- Encouraged to learn about each spirit, find their favorite food, what they dislike, completing their requests, etc.
 - Linking systems together: food makes spirits happy, you can cook different foods, need to feed them anyways, might as well have fun / try to see what they like.
-Certain ingredients also tie these mechanics together: Sunflower seeds are grown but then used in the Crusher to become a craftable component.
-Resources like the Fireglow are acquired from a platforming event, but then must be grown to be used.
-Some spirits are also linked to certain events, like Gwen and the Jellyfish storms, creating a trifecta of tutorial-like teaching, character development, and interwoven gameplay which makes it feel less like a "minigame" and more like an experience.

-## Co-op
-- 2-player coop (see how this is?)

-## Copious, Consistent Art and Animation
+## Polished, Consistent Art and Experience
 One of the most striking parts of the game is the art.
 Hand-drawn, consistent, beautiful.